braincreator/flow-masters-mcp/docs/email-template-system.md

 ### Creating a Code-based Template

 1. Create a new TypeScript file in the appropriate directory in `src/utilities/emailTemplates/`
-2. Extend the `BaseEmailTemplate` class
-3. Implement the `generateContent` method
+2. Create a generator function that returns HTML
-4. Export a generator function
+3. Export the generator function
-5. Add the template to the `index.ts` exports
+4. Add the template to the appropriate index exports
+5. Add the template type to `src/types/emailTemplates.ts`
+6. Add a method to the `EmailService` class
-6. Run the sync script to create the CMS version
+7. Run the sync script to create the CMS version

 ## Best Practices